Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 ## 1.1.28
 - Improved environment upgrade to feature volumetric fog in EL starting area (which never worked)
 - Added personal environment profiles for EL, Siptah and Savage Wilds.
 They are personal preference I like to have in game, might not be of everyone's liking.

+## 1.1.32
+- Fixed the fog color when using the environment profiles.